LandSharkFive/LSMOne/README.md

-# Log Sequential Merge (LSM) Demo
+# Log Structured Merge Tree (LSM) Demo

-This project demonstrates Log Sequence Merge (LSM) and Sorted String Tables (SST).
-The application creates data files.
-Indexes the files.
-Searches for keys and values in the files.
+This project demonstrates Log Structured Merge Tree (LSM) and Sorted String Tables (SST).
+Creates data files.
+Indexes.
+Search for keys and values.
 Merges two sorted files.
-This is similiar to Compaction, but duplicates are allowed.
+Merging is similiar to Compaction, but duplicates are allowed.
+The records would be sorted by key and timestamp in a production system.

 ## Description